Kei Islands of Maluku – Finding Paradise

 We were told that Bair is known locally as the mini Raja Ampat due to its karst islands surrounded by bluish-green waters and internal lagoon.

-Getting there was not without difficulties, and some mishaps with the scooter and flat tyre resulted in our being two hours late to the Dullah Village Jetty (where we had planned to meet some other guests from Savanna to share a boat to Bair).
+Getting there was not without difficulties, and some mishaps with the scooter and flat tyre resulted in our being two hours late to the Dullah Village Jetty (where we had planned to meet some other guests from Savannah Cottages to share a boat to Bair).
 We had no choice but to hire our own private boat for 500,000 IDR (about €30) for the day, which although was on the steep side compared to the cost of a shared, boat was not unaffordable.

 Quite frankly Bair should not be missed whatever the cost.
 Crystal clear waters surround a little tiny beach in the lagoon at the centre of the island.
 We were the only people on the island and the beach was ours alone.
 I could have stayed there for hours on end enjoying the sun and warmth as I lay in the shallow waters under the shade of the mangroves.
 Truly one of the most beautiful places in Indonesia.